 Centre for Personalised Medicine - Clinical Decision Making and Patient Safety (CPM)

-The five Research Clusters (RCs) will utilize the methods and technologies from personalised medicine and apply them to heart disease, emergency surgery, acute kidney injury, unscheduled care in diabetes and diagnostic accuracy in dementia.
+The Centre for Personalised Medicine’s five Research Clusters use the methods and technologies from personalised medicine and apply them to heart disease, emergency surgery, acute kidney injury, unscheduled care in diabetes and diagnostic accuracy in dementia.
 These are areas associated with significant clinical need and commercial potential and will benefit significantly from the interdisciplinary academic and commercial cross-border expertise and collaboration.

 - Improve the triage of patients with chest pain to allow more appropriate and rapid emergency referral for Primary Coronary Intervention